Community Management – How to be a Terrible Netizen

 - Be First and Best, every single time.
 Why let anyone else be happy?
 They’re a bunch of idiots anyway.

-- Always get in the last word, even if you have to do that over and over again while someone else tries to do the exact same thing.
+- Always get in the last word, terrible netizen.
+And this is even if you have to do that over and over again while someone else tries to do the exact same thing.
 That person is an idiot.
 You, of course, are not.
 Never!

-- Call people by names, because there’s nothing that says maturity like using a taunt from second grade or a word that trips the profanity filter.
+- Call people by names, because there’s nothing that says maturity like using a taunt from second grade or a word that trips a profanity filter.

 - Discuss as many controversial topics as you like, and don’t expect hard feelings.
 Because if people become defensive, their skins are too thin for them to be online in the first place.
 So have at them.